iCliniq Logo

 Hi doctor,

-Hi, Welcome to icliniq.com.Actually, you are very young to have persistent back pain and this episode appears to be an acute exaggeration of this pain.
-Cause of back pain can be due to a muscle strain or a small herniation of an intervertebral disc followed by lifting heavy weight.
-If you have localized back pain with no other symptoms like radiating leg pain, neurological symptoms like numbness, weakness, paresthesias, etc., then you can start with following recommendations initially for a period of two weeks.
+If you have localized back pain with no other symptoms like radiating leg pain, neurological symptoms like numbness, weakness, paresthesias, etc., then you can start with the following recommendations initially for a period of two weeks.

 1. Maintain proper posture of your back while working and sleeping.
 Also, avoid acute forward bending and lifting of any heavyweight till the time your pain subsides.

-2. If pain is more, then you can take a short course of an anti-inflammatory medicine that suits you.
-Normally I advise my patient to take the tablet Dolonex Rapid (Piroxicam) along with the tablet Ultracet (Tramadol Hydrochloride and Acetaminophen) for pain control.
+2. If the pain is more, then you can take a short course of an anti-inflammatory medicine that suits you.
+Normally, I advise my patient to take the tablet Dolonex Rapid (Piroxicam) along with the tablet Ultracet (Tramadol Hydrochloride and Acetaminophen) for pain control.

-4. Do physical therapy initially under supervision of a trained physiotherapist and then to continue at home.
-No exercise to be done iniitially, only modalities like SWD (short wave diathermy) and IFT (interferential therapy) will help.
+4. Do physical therapy initially under the supervision of a trained physiotherapist and then continue at home.
+No exercise is to be done initially; only modalities like SWD (short wave diathermy) and IFT (interferential therapy) will help.

 5. Take adequate calcium and vitamin D if levels are low in your body.

-6. Ice packs can be applied at home three to four times a day, spend 15 minutes for each application.
+6. Ice packs can be applied at home three to four times a day, spending 15 minutes for each application.

-7. Analgesic spray for local application can be used after ice packs and is easily available too.
+7. An analgesic spray for local application can be used after ice packs and is easily available too.

-8. Avoid lifting heavyweight and acute forward bending in the mornings.
+8. Avoid lifting heavy weights and acute forward bending in the mornings.

 We will observe you for the next two to three weeks to see how you respond to this conservative management protocol.
-Normally, the pain in the back along with the muscle spasm will subside in the next five to seven days if you take your medications and observe precautions as advised.
-If you are not feeling better, then we might have to get some investigations like a dynamic x-ray of the lower back and a few blood tests for evaluation.
+Normally, the pain in the back, along with the muscle spasm, will subside in the next five to seven days if you take your medications and observe precautions as advised.
+If you are not feeling better, then we might have to get some investigations, such as a dynamic x-ray of the lower back and a few blood tests for evaluation.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!